allthedocs/allthedocs/README.md

 markdown instead of interpreting them as part of the normal code.
 The `comments` property must be an array of objects.
 Each object must specify the type of comment (currently only `single` for single-line comments is supported, `multi` (for multi-line comments) is not yet implemented).
-The `start` property is a string and tells allthedocs which characters precede a single-line comment.
+The `start` property is a string containing a JavaScript regular expression pattern and tells allthedocs which characters precede a single-line comment.